Renting an Apartment in Siem Reap

 With the US$25 Business Visa (Type E) stamp you can hand over your passport to a good travel agent in Cambodia who can arrange your 12-month Business Visa.
 Ours cost US$284 per person and only took a few days.

-There are many travel agents in Siem Reap who can do this for you, however, we’ve been using the sweet Sopheak from Sopheak Na Travel & Tours for the past six months.
-She also arranges our car to Poipet on the border (US$35 one way, US$60 return)
+There are many travel agents in Siem Reap who can do this for you, however, we’ve been using the sweet Sopheak from Sopheak Na Travel & Tours for the past 18 months.
+She also arranges a car and driver for us when we need to go to Battambang or Poipet on the border (US$35 one way, US$60 return)

 If you have had a different experience to us renting an apartment in Siem Reap or have additional tips to share or questions to ask, we’d love to hear from you in the Comments below.
 We’re here for a while.